• OUR SOURCES •

 • HONEY & BEESWAX •

-I buy raw, unfiltered unheated and untreated raw honey from a beekeeper living in Mt.
+I buy raw, unfiltered unheated and untreated raw honey from a beekeeper in Mt.
 Hood, Oregon.
 Sometimes I buy from a beekeeper living on the Washington side of the Columbia river gorge.

 • WATER •